morales-k/To-Do-List/README.md

-A to-do list built using React.
+A to-do list built using React & CSS.
+This to-do list allows users to create new list items, mark items as complete and delete items.
+The to-do list features CSS animations and keyboard control for better user feedback and access.